JamesYuan/solid-design-principles-in-common-lisp/s-single-responsibility.md

     :reader get-report
     :accessor report)))

+;; this is okay. mailer should deliver a report.
 (defmethod deliver ((status-report-mailer status-report-mailer)) (format t
           "send email to ~a with email content/body: ~a~%" (get-address status-report-mailer)
           (get-report status-report-mailer)))

+;; this is incorrect; mailer class should not be responsible ;; for generating a report
 (defmethod generate-report ((status-report-mailer status-report-mailer)) (let ((r (concatenate 'string
                         "status number: "